5 October 2020

 Startup Flight #12: Why we revised our vision and mission

 Hi there!
-My name is Charlotte and I’m Co-Founder & CEO of Equalture (a Team Composition Technology for scaleups) and living in the most beautiful city in the world: Rotterdam.
+My name is Charlotte and I’m Co-Founder & CEO of Equalture (a hiring software that leverages gamification to debias hiring for SMBs) and living in the most beautiful city in the world: Rotterdam.
 Being an entrepreneur for 4 years now and building my second company together with my twin sister, I get a lot of questions from other founders and people thinking about starting their own company.

 Since I believe that every single founder experience can be helpful to other founders, I decided to translate these frequently asked questions into a blog series: Startup Flight.